iwswordpress/ndc-gql/COURSES-01/cars-parts/GUIDE.md

 We can also add field level variables.

-These must be added in the schema and then resolves as one wishes in the resolver using the args to see what has been requested.
+These must be added in the schema and then resolved as one wishes in the resolver using the args to see what has been requested.

 We can make an optional upper variable on brand to return uppercase brand.
 We have made it optional so it does not need to be added in the query.